-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 22, 2022, to our Corporate Secretary at 640 Lee Road, Suite 200, Wayne, Pennsylvania 19087.
-If you wish to nominate an individual for election at, or bring business other than through a stockholder proposal before, the 2023 Annual Meeting of Stockholders, you must deliver your notice to our Corporate Secretary at the address above between February 2, 2023 and March 4, 2023; provided, however that if next year's annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after June 2, 2023, your proposal must be submitted not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 22, 2023, to our Corporate Secretary at 640 Lee Road, Suite 200, Wayne, Pennsylvania 19087.
+If you wish to nominate an individual for election at, or bring business other than through a stockholder proposal before, the 2024 Annual Meeting of Stockholders, you must deliver your notice to our Corporate Secretary at the address above between February 2, 2024 and March 3, 2024; provided, however that if next year's annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after June 1, 2024, your proposal must be submitted not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.

 Your notice to the Corporate Secretary must set forth information specified in our amended and restated bylaws, including your name and address and the class and number of shares of our stock that you beneficially own.
+In addition, stockholders who intend to solicit proxies in support of director nominees other than the Board's nominees must also comply with the additional requirements of Rule 14a-19(b).